avabellaw/chocolately-batch-install-script/README.md

 ## Notes

-The following command will update all programs previously installed with Chocolately:
+The following command will update all programs installed using Chocolately:

 ```choco upgrade all -y```